 - 6 with measurable residual disease (MRD)–negative complete responses (CRs)

 - 2 PRs

-Though longer-term follow-up is needed to confirm this observed activity, the researchers noted that responses at this dose level lasted for a median of 9 months (range = 5.8-13.6 months).
+Although longer-term follow-up is needed to confirm this observed activity, the researchers noted that responses at this dose level lasted for a median of nine months (range = 5.8-13.6 months).

-The authors report relationships with Amgen and Boehringer-Ingelheim, which sponsored the study.
+The authors report relationships with Boehringer Ingelheim, which sponsored the study.

 Topp MS, Duell J, Zugmaier G, et al. Evaluation of AMG 420, an anti-BCMA bispecific T-cell engager (BiTE) immunotherapy, in R/R multiple myeloma (MM) patients: Updated results of a first-in-human (FIH) phase I dose escalation study.
 Abstract #8007.
 Presented at the 2019 ASCO Annual Meeting, June 2, 2019; Chicago, IL.